 What Customers Actually Think About AI Service in 2026

 Speed beats humanness.
 When customers describe their most satisfying support interactions, the most commonly cited factor is speed — cited by 71%.
 Human involvement is cited by 31%.
 Accuracy is cited by 68%.
+This reflects a deeper shift in how conversational AI is changing customer expectations.

 Generational patterns are shifting.
 While older demographics retain stronger preferences for human service, the gap has narrowed substantially in 2025–2026.
 Across all age groups, instant AI response for routine queries is now broadly accepted when response quality is high.